Soil-Free Aroid Potting Mix

 • Use medium to large bark pieces for the best results

 🌿 Mix these three together thoroughly in a large container.
-This is your base mix — and it’s already excellent on its own.
-But for even better results, we’ll now enhance it further.
+This is your base mix and it’s already excellent on its own.
+But for even better results, I’ll now enhance it further.

 Optional Additions for a Superior Aroid Potting Mix